Isa-git/EscapeRoom/README.md

 	[Ll]ogs/<br>
 	[Mm]emoryCaptures/<br>
 	...<br>
-    c. now the unnessessary meta files won't be pushed
+    c. now the unnessessary meta files won't be pushed <br>
 3. from now on you can commit the project normally
     a. choose commit changes<br>
     b. go to history and right beside the new commmit that is shown, press icon to upload to the git repository<br>